 How to Use Kindness New Years Resolutions for Kids:

-1. Download the free printable at the bottom of this article to get your copy of the Kindness New Year’s Resolutions for kids.
+1. Get started with kindness resolutions and download the free printable at the bottom of this article to get your copy of the Kindness New Year’s Resolutions for kids.

 If your child is younger, give them the sheet with larger squares so they can draw pictures of how they will show more kindness in the new year.

 If your child is older, give them the sheet with rectangles and lines for sentences.

 2. Sit with your child and talk to them about kindness and brainstorm ideas on how they can show more kindness to their siblings, to their classmates, their teachers and to you.

 3. Encourage them to draw a picture that shows how they can be more kind.